28.04.2025 Media industry

 We fear false information

 Audiences are less likely to visit newspaper websites directly or use news apps.
-Reuters Institute data shows that in 2024 only 20% of users still choose traditional news access channels.
+Reuters Institute data shows that in 2024 only 20% of users still choose traditional news access channels as a main and first source.
 Most seek information on TikTok, WhatsApp, or YouTube.

 In the same study, 59% of respondents admitted they worry about the truthfulness of online content.
 Fear of disinformation is growing, and audiences are witnessing more false news.